Geography-and-Planning/musa-650-spring-2025/assignments/HW2.md

 In this assignment, you will use Google Earth Engine via Python to implement multi-class land cover classification.
 You will hand-label Landsat 8 satellite images which you will then use to train a random forest model.
 Along the way, you will consider practical remote sensing issues like cloud cover, class imbalances, and feature selection.

-## Important Note on Google Earth Engine

-**Google Earth Engine Scaling:** If you encounter scaling issues with GEE, this typically indicates something wrong with your code rather than limitations of the platform.
-GEE is built to handle this type of task efficiently at scale by running computations on the server side.
-If you experience scaling problems, review your code structure and consult the provided resources.
-While GEE has a bit of a steep learning curve, mastering its approach to large-scale data processing is valuable for remote sensing work.
+You are responsible for figuring out the code independently and may refer to tutorials, code examples, or use AI support, but **please cite all sources**.

+In particular, we encourage you to consult the [official Python Google Earth Engine `geemap` package](https://geemap.org/), the online course [Spatial Thoughts](https://spatialthoughts.com/courses/google-earth-engine/), and the [Google Earth Engine Tutorials book](https://google-earth-engine.com/).

+## Submission Guidelines

 **This assignment requires you to work in groups of 2-3 students.
 No individual assignments will be accepted.
 One member of the group should submit on behalf of everyone, making sure to include all group members' names at the top of the notebook.**

-You are responsible for figuring out the code independently and may refer to tutorials, code examples, or use AI support, but **please cite all sources**.

-In particular, we encourage you to consult the [official Python Google Earth Engine `geemap` package](https://geemap.org/), the online course [Spatial Thoughts](https://spatialthoughts.com/courses/google-earth-engine/), and the [Google Earth Engine Tutorials book](https://google-earth-engine.com/).

-## Submission Guidelines

-Submit your work via a Pull Request to the main branch of this repository with the following structure:
+Submit your work via a pull request to the main branch of this repository with the following structure:

 ```
 assignments/